 In my opinion, if you can’t afford travel insurance, you can’t afford to travel.

 I recommend buying travel insurance as soon as you book your flights as they will start covering you for some problems from that point.

-World Nomads is our recommended option and you can get a no-obligation quote here.
+If you are coming from Europe or elsewhere, World Nomads is our recommended option and you can get a no-obligation quote here.